keithalewis/lac/README.md

 will print `Hello World!` (without quotes) and a trailing newline.
 The function returns an integer value.

-The token `puts` is looked
-up in the _dictionary_ and the corresponding function requires a string on the input stream.
-`Lac` uses double quotes for strings that may contain spaces.
-The function is **call**ed with the string argument and returns an integer value.
+The string token `puts` is looked up in the _dictionary_ and the C function `puts(3)` is *call*ed.
+It requires a string to be the next token on the input stream.  `Lac` uses double quotes for strings that may contain spaces.
+The result of the call is an integer value.

 An equivalent way to do this is
 ```